 Politicizing Kids’ Safety?

-Some of the critics of the new CompStat program are complaining that this step is simply Mayor Emanuel’s way of pacifying parents and students concerned about the recent school closures, along with his stronger curfew ordinance that went into effect for this school year.
+Some critics of the new CompStat program are complaining that this step is simply Mayor Emanuel’s way of pacifying parents and students concerned about the recent school closures, along with his stronger curfew ordinance that went into effect for this school year.
 However, Mayor Emanuel refuted those accusations in a recent statement when he announced the launch of the CompStat program.

 “Failure is not an option,” Emanuel was reported saying at NBC Chicago.
 “We owe it to our children as adults to give them an education and to give them a safe environment.
 I’ve been talking about this for a long time…When it comes to the safety of our children, when it comes to making sure we are using our resources right, there’s not a day that any of my commissioners can take a rest of that effort.”